-Friends, this week I’m featuring a guest blog from Jay Payleitner—a best-selling author, speaker, and good friend of the National Center for Fathering who has written a new book called 52 Things Daughters Need from Their Dads.
-This blog was adapted from one of the 52 chapters, and I think you’ll agree he has some fantastic practical ideas that will be helpful to you.
+This week we’re featuring a guest blog from Jay Payleitner—a best-selling author, speaker, and good friend of the National Center for Fathering who has written a new book called 52 Things Daughters Need from Their Dads.
+This blog was adapted from one of the 52 chapters, and he has some fantastic practical ideas that will be helpful to you.
 (And if you only have sons, you can figure out ways to adapt these ideas, too.)

 A note to dads who really like the idea of “dating your daughter,” but don’t know where to start:

 Guys, you’re probably making it more complicated than it has to be.

 The idea is simply to enter her world and enjoy your time together.
 You can’t force deep, meaningful, life-changing conversations.
 But if you keep showing up … they’ll happen.
 And you’ll be glad you were there.

 If she’s a toddler, it’s pretty easy.
 Ten minutes lying in the grass, rustling in the leaves or making snow angels.